ahnlak/unicorn-cpp-examples/README.md

 3. CMake Tools
 4. Cortex-Debug (optional: for debugging via a Picoprobe or Pi GPIO)
 5. Markdown All in One (recommended: for preparing your own README.md)

-## Prepare your project

-Edit `CMakeLists.txt` and follow the instructions, you should make sure you:

-1. edit your project name
-2. include the libraries you need
-2. link the libraries to your project

-## Pick your LICENSE

-We've included a copy of BSD 3-Clause License to match that used in Raspberry Pi's Pico SDK and Pico Examples.
-You should review this and check it's appropriate for your project before publishing your code.